 Did God decree the fall?
 What is the meaning of God’s decrees?
-This article looks at the meaning of the decrees of God, the place of the fall into sin in God’s decrees, and the purpose of this.
+This article looks at the meaning and purpose of the decrees of God, the place of the fall into sin in God’s decrees, and the purpose of understanding these. matters.

 Source: The Banner of Truth (NRC), 1995.
 5 pages.